Following the fortunes of our talented former students

 After completing a degree in Film, Television, Literature and Theatre Studies from York St John he began his career working in the Drama department at BBC Pebble Mill.
 There he trained as an Assistant Director and has since gone on to work on high profile dramas including Hustle and Spooks for BBC and as Freelance Assistant Director worked on dramas for Channel 4 (Top Boy) and ITV (Wired).
 His feature film credits include Pirates of the Caribbean – On Stranger Tides, Oranges and Sunshine, Nativity and Toast.

-James left school in South Africa for England to study A-Level Theatre Studies and English Literature at the College 1987.
+James left school in South Africa for England to study Theatre Studies and English Literature at the College 1987.

 When attending an RSC performance with the College, a lecturer commented “You can learn a lot about the nature of a play just by looking at the set even before the actors step on.”
 This struck a chord with James as he was one of only two people on the course who did not wish to pursue an acting career.